kirillzyusko/react-native-bundle-splitter/website/versioned_docs/version-1.x/docs-fundamentals-enabling-ram-bundle.md

     ...
 ```

 > *Note:* You can choose between formats, since Android support both format (indexed and file).
 But since iOS support only `indexed` format, would be reasonable to keep both platform in consistent and use `indexed` format.
 But if you decided for some reasons to use `file` format, you don't need to add `extraPackagerArgs: ["--indexed-ram-bundle"]` line.
-Bu default android uses `file` format.
+By default android uses `file` format.

 > *Note:* If you are trying to enable this feature with Hermes engine, you may faced with application crash.
 It's a known [issue](https://github.com/facebook/react-native/issues/25730).
 As a temporary solution you can don't activate this bundle format for Android, since Hermes is using similar [mechanism](https://github.com/facebook/react-native/issues/25730#issuecomment-514115115).